-\textbf{Theoretical Examination of Our Sparse Regression Algorithm:} Let us now explore why PDE-READ is so robust to noise.
+\textbf{Theoretical Examination of Our Sparse Regression Algorithm:} Let us now explore why \texttt{PDE-READ} is so robust to noise.
 Let $A$ be an $n$ by $m$ matrix and $b \in \mathbb{R}^n$ be a vector.
-We want to find the sparse vector $x \in \mathbb{R}^m$ which approximately solves $Ax = b$.
+We want to find the sparse vector, $x \in \mathbb{R}^m$, which approximately solves $Ax = b$.
 In this section, we consider how our sparse regression algorithm handles this problem.
-Given a candidate solution, $x$, we want to determine the component, $x_k$, of $x$, which does the least to minimize the least-square residual.
-In other words, we want to find
+Given a candidate solution, $x$, we seek the component, $x_k$, of $x$, which does the least to minimize the least-square residual.
+In other words, we seek

 As in \cite{guyon2002gene}, we define the least important feature (LIF) of $x$ as the component of $x$ with the smallest magnitude.
 In general, this is not a principled approach, as the LIF may not correspond to the solution of equation \ref{eq:argmin:fixed}.
 The situation changes, however, if we appropriately normalize $A$.
-To begin, the least-squares residual, $R$, obtains its global minimum at the least-squares solution.
-A little algebra shows that $R(x)$ is a quadratic function of each component of $x$.
+To begin, $R_{LS}(x)$ is a quadratic function of each component of $x$.
 In particular,

 Therefore, $R$ is a smooth function of $x_k$.
-Thus, we can use a second order Taylor approximation of $R$ as a function of $x_k$ to estimate the value of the least-squares residual of $x$ with the $k$th feature removed ($x - x_k e_k$).
+Thus, we can use a second-order Taylor approximation of $R$ as a function of $x_k$ to estimate the value of the least-squares residual of $x$ with the $k$th feature removed ($x - x_k e_k$).
 In particular,

-Since the least-squares solution corresponds to a minima of $R$, we must have $dR(x)/dx_k = 0$.
-Therefore,
+Since the least-squares solution corresponds to the global minimum of $R$, we must have $dR_{LS}(x)/dx_k = 0$. x Thus,